collardeau/react-with-state-props/README.md

 ```

 You can easily create more handlers out of the box.
+Read on!

 # Props API